thim0o/automatic_eq_finder/README.md

 </div>

-A closed-loop acoustic control system engineered to automatically measure a room's frequency response and generate a precise parametric EQ correction.
-This project applies signal processing and numerical optimization to correct for acoustic distortions, producing a balanced and accurate sound signature at the listening position.
+This project is an intelligent, closed-loop system that automatically corrects your room's acoustics.
+It listens to your speakers, identifies frequency imbalances caused by room reflections, and generates a precise parametric EQ to deliver a balanced, high-fidelity listening experience.

-The application is a complete, end-to-end solution, from real-time audio measurement to the direct application of filter settings to system-wide equalizers like Equalizer APO.
+From real-time audio measurement to the direct application of filter settings, this is an end-to-end solution for automated sound calibration.
 ![Application Screenshot](Screenshot%202025-09-13%20211513.png)
 *The application's real-time visualization dashboard after a successful optimization.*